aner-sanchez/heat_learning/README.txt

 Main script, collects everything and alternates between minimization of L, H, tau.

+random_graph_RBF.m

+Creates a random graph just as in the paper for testing purposes using a RBF.

+randsignal.m

+Creates a random sparse signal on a graph given the Laplacian, creates the dictionary and linearly combines three random columns with standard gaussian coefficients m times.

 TesterHeat.m

 Secondary script to test if everything is working.
 Can generate random inputs.